The ABCDEFG of Little Strings: Little String and Codimension 2 Defects

 \subsection{$BCFG$-type Defects}

-Let $\fg'$ be a simply-laced Lie algebra.
-We call $\fg$ a subalgebra of $\fg'$ invariant under the outer automorphism group action of $\fg'$.
-It is well known that such outer automorphisms of $\fg'$ are in one-to-one correspondence with the automorphisms of the Dynkin diagram of $\fg'$.
+Let $\fg_0$ be a simply-laced Lie algebra.
+We define $\fg$ to be a subalgebra of $\fg_0$ invariant under the outer automorphism group action of $\fg_0$.
+It is well known that such outer automorphisms of $\fg_0$ are in one-to-one correspondence with the automorphisms of the Dynkin diagram of $\fg_0$.
 The resulting subalgebras $\fg$ are called non simply-laced.
-Let $A$ be an outer automorphism group of $\fg'$.
+Let $A$ be a nontrivial outer automorphism group of $\fg_0$.
 Then either $A=\mathbb{Z}_2$ or $A=\mathbb{Z}_3$, where the precise group action is shown in Figure \ref{folding} below:

-From our discussion of the McKay correspondence, it is clear how one can engineer non-simply laced theories in the little string context \cite{Vafa:1997mh}.
+From our discussion of the McKay correspondence, it is clear how one can engineer non simply-laced theories in the little string context \cite{Aspinwall:1996nk}.
 Namely, consider the following nontrivial fibration of $X$ over $\mathbb{C}^2 \times \cC$: as one goes around the origin of one of the complex planes $\mathbb{C}$ wrapped by the D5 branes, we require that $X$ goes back to itself, up to the action of the group $A$.
-This action will permute some of the compact two-cycles, according to Figure \ref{folding}, and there is a corresponding action on the root lattice of $\fg'$.
+This action will permute some of the compact 2-cycles, according to Figure \ref{folding}, and there is a corresponding action on the root lattice of $\fg_0$.
 Let $a\in A$.
-If the set of simple roots of $\fg'$ is denoted $\Delta$, then the simple roots of $\fg$ are grouped into two sets:
+If the set of simple roots of $\fg_0$ is denoted $\Delta$, then the simple roots of $\fg$ are grouped into two sets:

-is the set of roots of $\fg'$ invariant under the action of $A$.
+is the set of roots of $\fg_0$ invariant under the action of $A$.
 They are called the long roots of $\fg$, and we set them to have length squared $2$.
 The remaining simple roots of $\fg$ are constructed as follows:

 They are called the short roots of $\fg$, and have length squared $2/r$, with $r$ the lacing number of $\fg$ ($r=2$ if $A=\mathbb{Z}_2$ and $r=3$ if $A=\mathbb{Z}_3$).